-What is the Languedoc?
+What is Languedoc France?
 It’s a region in France that covers the western curve of the Mediterranean coast.
 It extends from Provence to Spain and includes La Camargue, Montpellier, Nimes, and Ales, and embodies the South of France with fewer rugged hills.

 The Languedoc is one of the warmest, windiest, and driest places in France with a coastal area that, unlike Provence, is flat.
 There are long, sandy beaches, fishing towns, resorts, and medieval villages.
 All that you’d expect from this area!